duleorlovic/blog/_posts/2016-04-12-rails-tips.markdown

 Indexes should be on all columns that are references in `WHERE, HAVING, ORDER BY` parts of sql.
-For example if you find using specific column `User.find_by column: 'val'`.
-Also we can add index to `:updated_at` column since we sometimes order by that column.
+For example if you find using specific column `User.find_by! column: 'val'`.
+Use bang version instead of `@user = User.find_by name: 'Duke'` since that will return `nil` instead of `raise ActiveRecord::RecordNotFound unless @user` Also we can add index to `:updated_at` column since we sometimes order by that column.

 All foreign keys need to have index.
-You can use `add_reference` (adding column and index). if you want to add or remove reference in migration `rails g migration add_user_to_leads user:references` which will generate
+You can use `add_reference` (adding column and index) note that second param is in singular.
+If you want to add or remove reference in migration `rails g migration add_user_to_leads user:references` which will generate

 ~~~
 class AddUserToLeads < ActiveRecord::Migration
   def change
     # reference will automatically include index on that column
     add_reference :leads, :contact, foreign_key: true
-    assert_difference 'Fetch.count', 1 do
-      assert_difference 'TestItem.count', 1 do
-        FetchFeed.new(feed, parser).perform
   end
 end
-  end
-end
 ~~~

-For polymorphic associations `owner_id` and `owner_type`
+For polymorphic associations `owner_id` and `owner_type` you can create in migration `rails g model project owner:references{polymorphic}`

 ~~~
 class Organization < ActiveRecord::Base